Spider-Man 3: Box office

-Spider-Man 3 earned $336.5 million in North America and $558.4 million in other countries for a worldwide total of $894.9 million.
+Spider-Man 3 earned $336.5 million in North America and $554.3 million in other countries for a worldwide total of $890.9 million.
 Worldwide, it is the third-highest-grossing film of 2007, the highest-grossing film of Sam Raimi's Spider-Man trilogy, and was the highest-grossing film distributed by Sony/Columbia until 2012's Skyfall.
 The film set a worldwide single-day record ($104 million) on its first Friday and broke its own record again on Saturday ($117.6 million).
-It also set a worldwide opening-weekend record with $381.7 million, beating Star Wars: Episode III – Revenge of the Sith.
+It also set a worldwide opening-weekend record with $381.7 million, beating Star Wars: Episode III – Revenge of the Sith (2005).
 Spider-Man 3 would hold that record until Harry Potter and the Half-Blood Prince took it in 2009.
 The film's IMAX screenings reached $20 million in 30 days, faster than any other 2D film remastered in the format.

-In North America, Spider-Man 3 is the 58th-highest-grossing film, the third-highest-grossing film of the Spider-Man series, the third-highest-grossing film distributed by Sony/Columbia, and the highest-grossing 2007 film.
+In North America, Spider-Man 3 is the 81st-highest-grossing film in North America, the third-highest-grossing film of the Spider-Man series, the third-highest-grossing film distributed by Sony/Columbia, and the highest-grossing 2007 film.
 The film sold an estimated 48,914,300 tickets.
 It was released in 4,252 theaters (about 10,300 screens) on Friday, May 4, 2007.
-This broke the previous record held by Shrek 2 for having the largest number of screenings.
-It set an opening- and single-day record with $59.8 million (both were first surpassed by The Dark Knight).
+This broke the previous record held by Shrek 2 (2004) for having the largest number of screenings.
+It set an opening- and single-day record with $59.8 million (both were first surpassed by The Dark Knight in 2008).
 This included $10 million from midnight showings.
 Spider-Man 3 then set an opening-weekend record with $151.1 million (first surpassed by The Dark Knight), a record for the weekend per-theater average with $35,540 per theater (first surpassed by Hannah Montana & Miley Cyrus: Best of Both Worlds Concert), and an IMAX opening-weekend record with $4.8 million (first surpassed by The Dark Knight).

-It would hold the record for having the highest opening weekend for any film featuring Spider-Man until it was surpassed by Captain America: Civil War less than a decade later in 2016.
+Spider-Man 3 would hold the record for having the highest opening weekend for any film featuring Spider-Man until it was surpassed by Captain America: Civil War less than a decade later in 2016.
 Then in 2022, Doctor Strange in the Multiverse of Madness dethroned Spider-Man 3 for having the largest opening weekend for a Sam Raimi film.
 The film set record Friday and Sunday grosses and achieved the largest cumulative gross through its second, third, and fourth day of release (all were first surpassed by The Dark Knight).
 It also set a record Saturday gross (surpassed by Marvel's The Avengers).
-When the film was released, it was ranked in first place at the box office, just ahead of Disturbia.
+When the film was released, it was ranked in first place at the box office, just ahead of Disturbia and Lucky You.
 It would also dominate films that were released during the 2007 spring season, such as Meet the Robinsons, Fracture and Blades of Glory.
-When Shrek the Third opened two weeks later, Spider-Man 3 dropped into second place.
+When Shrek the Third opened on its third weekend, Spider-Man 3 dropped into second place.